influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.11/guides/hardware_sizing.md

     parent: guides
 ---

 This guide offers general hardware recommendations for InfluxDB and addresses some frequently asked questions about hardware sizing.
-The recommendations are only for the `tsm1` storage engine.
-Instances still running [unconverted](/influxdb/v0.11/administration/upgrading/#convert-b1-and-bz1-shards-to-tsm1) `b1` or `bz1` shards may have different performance characteristics.
+The recommendations are only for the [Time Structured Merge](/influxdb/v0.11/concepts/storage_engine/#the-new-influxdb-storage-engine-from-lsm-tree-to-b-tree-and-back-again-to-create-the-time-structured-merge-tree) tree (`TSM`) storage engine, the only storage engine available with InfluxDB 0.11.
+Users running older versions of InfluxDB with [unconverted](/influxdb/v0.11/administration/upgrading/#convert-any-remaining-b1-and-bz1-shards-to-tsm) `b1` or `bz1` shards may have different performance characteristics.
 See the [InfluxDB 0.9 sizing guide](/influxdb/v0.9/guides/hardware_sizing/) for more detail.

 Single node: